-My kids would eat homemade naan bread with every meal, so I’ve spent the last few years creating the perfect naan bread recipe.
+My kids would eat homemade naan bread with every meal, so sometimes that exactly what I do!
+And I’ve spent the last few years perfecting the best homemade naan bread recipe.

-I’ve tired new things, tweaked recipes, changed ingredients, and had some fabulous disasters, and while this is probably far from authentic, I am confident to say that this is a a really easy and delicious recipe for homemade Naan.
+In the process I’ve tried several recipes, changed out ingredients, and had some fabulous disasters!
+And while this is probably far from authentic, I am confident to say this is a really easy, really delicious homemade naan bread recipe.

 - 3½ cups of bread flour

 - 1 egg – beaten